 You can view these assessments by visiting the Community Assessments page under What We Do.

 Nebraska’s Community Action Agencies were created individually in the mid-1960s.
-In 1984, Community Action of Nebraska, Inc. (CAN) was created to serve as the state’s association, and in 1986 was officially made into a corporation and accepted as a 501(c)(3) Nonprofit.
+In 1986, Community Action of Nebraska, Inc. (CAN) was created to serve as the state’s association and was officially made into a corporation as a 501(c)(3) Nonprofit.
 CAN was organized by those CAAs to “facilitate and enhance their individual abilities to carry out their respective antipoverty programs.”
 CAN exists to facilitate and coordinate, rather than duplicate services other CAAs in Nebraska are providing.

 Community Action of Nebraska currently includes three staff members and is supervised by a Board of Directors.
 You can view more information about CAN’s staff and board members by visiting the Staff and Board page under Who We Are.